asweeney0101/meet/README.md

 As a user I would like to see a chart of the event data So that I can see what types of events are upcoming in each city

+## Serverless

+This app is a perfect candidate for serverles architecture.
+It will help with being able to acess the app offline, as well as profiding scalability.